RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-In fact the `as.data.frame` call not only loads the data into memory, but triggers the computation as well. `plyrmr` uses a technique called *delayed evaluation* to create the opportunity for some optimizations.
-In general the user need not worry about the details of this, as long as it is clear that the actual computational work may be shifted w.r.t. an equivalent computation in memory.
-If we want to trigger the computation without loading the data into memory but storing it into a file, we need the `output` call, as in:
+If we can't make this assumption, we may need to write the results of a computation out to a specific path, that is we need the `output` call: